Uchenna Nwosu: Los Angeles Chargers

+2018

 He made his professional regular season debut in the Chargers' season-opening 28–38 loss to the Kansas City Chiefs.
 In Week 2, Nwosu recorded four combined tackles and made his first career sack for a three-yard loss in the first quarter of a 31–20 road victory over the Buffalo Bills.
 As the Chargers made the playoffs with a 12–4 regular season record, they faced off against the Baltimore Ravens on the road in the Wild Card round.
 Nwosu made a critical play with 28 seconds left in the game, where he sacked Ravens quarterback Lamar Jackson and forced a fumble recovered by Chargers linebacker Melvin Ingram.
 Nwosu's first career forced fumble sealed a 23–17 win to advance to the Divisional round.
 He finished his rookie season with 28 tackles, 3.5 sacks, and one pass defensed in 16 games and three starts.

+2019

+In the 2019 season, Nwosu had two sacks, 31 total tackles (23 solo), and one pass defended.

+2020

 In Week 11 of the 2020 season, Nwosu suffered a shoulder injury against the New York Jets, causing him to miss Week 12 against the Bills.
 On December 26, 2020, he was placed on season-ending injured reserve following a knee injury.
 Nwosu finished the season appearing in 13 games and four starts, recording 4.5 sacks, 33 tackles, and two passes defensed.